Petsamuel/Petsamuel/README.md

 </div>

 <h3>ABOUT ME</h3>
 I'm a full-stack software engineer with a strong bias toward frontend.
 I focus on crafting seamless user experiences and performant web applications.
-I specialise in React, Next.js, and Tailwind CSS and integrate backend services with tools such as Firebase, Firestore, Postgres, MySQL, and FastAPI.
+I specialise in React, Next.js, and Tailwind CSS and integrate backend services with tools such as Nodejs, Firebase, Firestore, Postgres, MySQL, and FastAPI.
 I also build browser extensions, e-commerce platforms,  and SaaS tools.

 My target Clients are: